liferay-design/liferay.design/src/markdown/lexicon/core-components/charts/chart-color-palette.md

 order: 2
 ---

+<div class="page-description">A specific color palette with the aim to provide the best charts user experience.</div>

 Colors must be the last choice you make to differentiate chart elements.
 Lexicon provides a specific color order and combinations and rules to follow when you create a new chart component, including patterns, dash lines, and shapes.

 ### Flat Colors